This website is an offer of PAIR Finance GmbH, Berlin, (hereinafter: “PAIR Finance” or “we”, “us”, etc.).

 We value your trust, respect your privacy and take great care to protect your data and its confidentiality.

 With this data protection information, we would like to inform you in accordance with Art.
 13 and Art.
-14 of the European Data Protection Regulation (hereinafter: DSGVO) – Regulation (EU) 2016/679 – how and which personal data we generally within the scope of our services and
+14 of the European Data Protection Regulation (hereinafter: DSGVO) – Regulation (EU) 2016/679 – how and which personal data

-in addition thereto
+and in addition thereto

 Terminology: